Part Two

 - How well is your procurement organization meeting its objectives and goals?

-- How effective is procurement in partnering with business teams to help meet their objectives?
+- In what ways is procurement partnering with business teams to help achieve their objectives?

-- What are the gaps, constraints, and inefficiencies in the processes and operating model of your procurement team that may be prohibiting it from being more effective?
+- Where are the gaps, constraints, or inefficiencies within your processes and operating model that may be limiting effectiveness?

-- Is your procurement team being strategic in their engagement and approach as they partner with business teams?
+- To what extent is your procurement team taking a strategic approach in its engagement with business stakeholders?

 - Does your team have the appropriate resources, technology enablers, business engagement model, knowledge, and time to play a strategic role?